Force of Arms

-Force of Arms (reissued under the title A Girl for Joe) is a 1951 romantic war drama film set in the Italian campaign of World War II, starring William Holden, Nancy Olson, and Frank Lovejoy.
-Directed by Michael Curtiz, it was the third teaming Holden and Olson together as leads in four films released in 1950 or 1951 (with the others being Sunset Boulevard, Union Station, and Submarine Command).
+Force of Arms (reissued as A Girl for Joe) is a 1951 romantic war drama film directed by Michael Curtiz and starring William Holden, Nancy Olson and Frank Lovejoy.
+It is the third of four films in 1950 and 1951 to include both Holden and Olson in prominent roles; the others are Sunset Boulevard, Union Station and Submarine Command.

-Between battles an American infantryman on leave and a Women's Army Corps (WAC) officer fall in love.
+The film is set in the Italian campaign of World War II and its plot involves an American infantryman and Women's Army Corps officer who fall in love.

 Plot

 The American 36th Infantry Division is fighting bitterly for every hill in the Allied advance on Rome during the Italian campaign of World War II.
-After hard combat in the Battle of San Pietro in mid-December 1943, the infantrymen of are given five days of much needed rest.
-Spurning reverie in town, battle-fatigued Sergeant Joe "Pete" Peterson wanders in the night in a cemetery filled with fresh crosses.
-He runs into attractive WAC Lieutenant Eleanor "Ellie" MacKay, but his attempts to break the ice are brushed off.
-Later, Pete's friend and commanding officer, Major Blackford, tells him he has been given a battlefield commission and promoted to second lieutenant.
+After hard combat in the Battle of San Pietro in mid-December 1943, the infantrymen are awarded five days of needed rest.
+Spurning reverie in town, battle-fatigued sergeant Joe "Pete" Peterson wanders in the night in a cemetery filled with fresh crosses.
+He runs into attractive WAC lieutenant Eleanor "Ellie" MacKay but is treated coolly.
+Pete's friend and commanding officer Major Blackford informs him that Pete has been granted a battlefield commission and promoted to second lieutenant.

 When Sergeant McFee becomes upset because he has not received a letter from his wife in weeks, Pete takes him to the post office to investigate and finds Ellie working there.
-This time Ellie offers to buy Pete a drink to celebrate his promotion.
-Although he agrees, she again fends his advances, revealing that she almost married another soldier, now buried in that cemetery, and does not want to risk falling in love again.
-However, when the division's leave is cut short, her resistance fails.
-Pete gets her to agree to marry him on his next leave.
+Ellie offers to buy Pete a drink to celebrate his promotion, but she again rejects his advances, revealing that she almost married a soldier who was killed and does not want to risk falling in love again.
+However, when the division's leave is cut short, her resistance fails and they plan to marry during his next leave.

-Blackford assigns Pete and his platoon to take out a German roadblock.
-Pete does, radios back it has been cleared, then spots two deadly German 88 antitank guns commanding the road on which American Shermans are advancing.
-When one of his men urges him to attack the guns, he becomes overcautious, thinking of Ellie.
-He calls in an artillery strike.
-Before it can zero in he realizes Blackford is directing the tank column from its lead.
-Helpless, he watches the 88s turn Blackford's tank into flaming scrap metal.
-Pete is wounded by an artillery barrage and passes out.
+Blackford assigns Pete and his platoon to destroy a German roadblock.
+After the mission, Pete spots two deadly German 88 antitank guns commanding the road on which American Sherman tanks are advancing.
+When one of his men urges him to attack the guns, he becomes overly cautious, thinking of Ellie.
+He orders an artillery strike before realizing that Blackford is directing the tank column from its lead.
+He helplessly watches the 88s destroy Blackford's tank before he is wounded by an artillery barrage, knocking him unconscious.